lfn-cnti/bestpractices/GOVERNANCE.md

 #### **Current Co-Chairs**

-- Service Provider Co-Chair: Tom Kivlin, @tomkivlin
+- Service Provider Co-Chair: Vacant
-- CNF Developer Co-Chair: Victor Morales, @electrocucaracha
+- CNF Developer Co-Chair: Olivier Smith, @Smitholi67
 - Kubernetes Co-Chair: Taylor Carpenter, @taylor

-Term runs 2022-07-01 to 2023-06-30
+Term runs 2024-01-01 to 2024-05-30 (Temporary period for the launch of CNTI)

 ### Everyone else (eg. other members)

 Membership is self-declared.

-There are no membership requirements to be a part of the CNF WG.
+There are no membership requirements to be a part of the CNTI.
 This is an open public working group welcoming anyone who would like to help.

 All members

 - May either have no explicit roles or responsibilities, or formally assigned roles (see above).
-- May not create the impression that they have any authority or formal responsibilities in the CNF WG other than assigned roles.
+- May not create the impression that they have any authority or formal responsibilities in the CNTI other than assigned roles.

 <!--
 See [CONTRIBUTING](CONTRIBUTING.md) documentation for more information how to get involved.